Brian Wilson (album): Release

 Music journalist David Cavanagh characterized Brian Wilson as "one of the longest awaited [albums] in rock 'n' roll history".
 He wrote that, for people unfamiliar with Wilson, the album's release was not particularly noteworthy, but for Beach Boys fans, it was on the level of John Lennon's 1980 comeback.
 Lead single "Love and Mercy" was issued on July 1, 1988 and failed to chart.
 The album was released on July 12 and reached number 54 in the U.S. while failing to chart in the UK.
 In its first week of release, Brian Wilson sold 250,000 copies and had 7,500 orders unfulfilled.
 According to the Los Angeles Times, the album had sold "too well", as demand had outpaced supply.
+It ultimately sold about 480,000 copies, just 20,000 short of a gold record certification.

 To promote the album, an extraordinarily elaborate press kit containing historical summaries of the album's making and Wilson's life was mailed to various entertainment media outlets.
 Landy arranged for Wilson to appear on television programs, including Late Night with David Letterman, where he performed "Night Time".
 Carlin describes Wilson as having performed "in tight leather pants, lurching across the stage with all the grace of a traffic cop whose jockey shorts have caught on fire."
 There, and in his other public appearances, Carlin states that Wilson was "too obviously terrified, his hands shaking, and his eyes darting around like a guy with fear in his heart and ghosts on his mind."

+The album's release was largely overshadowed by the controversies surrounding Landy, coupled with the surprise success of the Beach Boys' single "Kokomo", released that same month.
 Several months earlier, the California Attorney General's office had filed suit against Landy with regards to the overlap between his therapeutic services and business interests.
-The album's release was largely overshadowed by the controversies surrounding Landy, coupled with the surprise success of the Beach Boys' single "Kokomo", released that same month.
 Carlin states that it is uncertain whether "the thrum of controversy helped or hindered the buzz surrounding the album", although Stein and Waronker believed that it did.
 Dillon attributed the album's commercial failure partly to the lack of a music video for the lead single.

 In August 1988, Rolling Stone reported that Wilson had "half of a second album written" and that there were discussions about "producing both The Beach Boys and the Ramones", as well as a solo tour.
 In September, Wilson, accompanied by Landy, appeared at that year's Beach Boy Stomp fan convention, held at a church hall in Greenford, a West London suburb.
 Wilson sang and performed three songs on an electric piano, after which he sat at a table and signed autographs for the attendees.
 Cavanagh wrote, "He arrived and the audience of 250 Beach Boys disciples behaved as if the Second Coming had taken place [...]
 Attempts to engage him in meaningful conversation were mostly a failure, but he sat there for over an hour signing his name."
 The album's second single, "Melt Away", was issued in January 1989 and also failed to chart.